 3. Venomous Neighbors: Spiders and Snakes

 As you begin your spring cleaning and landscaping, be mindful of where you stick your hands.
-Ohio’s venomous species are coming out of brumation (hibernation) and may be defensive.
+Ohio's venomous species are emerging from brumation (hibernation) and may be defensive.

-• The Black Widow Identified by its shiny black body and bright red hourglass on the abdomen, these spiders prefer quiet, undisturbed areas.
+- The Black Widow is identified by its shiny black body and bright red hourglass on the abdomen.
+These spiders prefer quiet, undisturbed areas.
 Be cautious when entering garages, sheds, or moving hollow logs.

 4. Early Season Mosquitoes

 With the humid start to this spring, mosquito breeding cycles are ramping up earlier than usual.
-While West Nile Virus typically peaks later in the summer, the early emergence means more opportunities for breeding.
-Tip over any standing water in birdbaths, gutters, or old tires immediately.
+While West Nile Virus typically peaks later in the summer, early emergence means more breeding opportunities.
+Please just tip over any standing water in birdbaths, gutters, or old tires as soon as you can.

 How to Protect Your Home and Garden